api3dao/old-api3-docs/docs/next/reference/depr-dashboard/pool.md

 <TOC class="table-of-contents" :include-level="[2,3]" />
 ([contract code](https://github.com/api3dao/api3-dao/tree/main/packages/pool/contracts))

 The API3 Pool contract is where API3 token holders can stake their tokens to gain voting power in the DAO.
 Stakers receive rewards in API3 tokens for staking, and they can also delegate their voting power to another user, if they wish.
-Lastly, the pool contract will be responsible for paying claims out of the staking pool—*not yet implemented*.
+Lastly, the pool contract will be responsible for paying claims out of the DAO pool — *not yet implemented*.

 ## Key Functions
 ### Depositing, Staking, Unstaking, and Withdrawing